-When you choose a bike travel bag for the first time we think there are five main factors you need to consider:
+When looking for the best bike travel case for the first time there are five main factors you need to consider:

 The search for the best case will narrow down as you take each of these factors into consideration.
-We will go through each of these in turn after a quick overview of the types of travel bags available.
+We will go through each of these in more detail after a quick overview of the types of travel bags available.

-Bike travel bags come in three broad categories which we have called hard, light and soft.
+Bike travel cases come in three broad categories which we have called hard, light and soft.

-Now that you have an understanding of the difference between bags we will go through each of our 5 factors to help you choose the most suitable bag for your needs.
+Now that you have an understanding of the difference between cases we will go through each of our 5 factors to help you choose the best travel case for you.

-One of the first things you need to consider is the type of bike that you want to put in the travel bag.
+One of the first things you need to consider is the type of bike that you want to put in the travel case.
 Are you looking to put a road bike, mountain bike or another type of bike in the bag?
-Not every bike type will fit in every travel bag so it is important to check that the case you are considering is suitable for the type of bike you have.
+Not all bike travel cases will fit all types and styles of bike and it is important to check that the case you are considering is suitable for the type of bike you have.
 While many cases will accommodation multiple bike types, others are designed with a specific bike type in mind.
-If you have an especially large frame you may find that some bags will not fit your bike.
+If you have an especially large frame you may also find that some cases will not fit your bike.
 Given the range of bike travel cases available on the market you will find a case to suit the type of bike you have, but you need to be aware of this up front.

-The next factor is how much you are able to spend on your bike bag.
+The next factor is how much you are able to spend on your bike case.
 The cost of bike bags varies significantly.
-In our table the cheapest bag on the market is £30 while the most expensive is £852.
+In our table the cheapest bag on the market is $US 42 (£30) while the most expensive is $US 1,190 (£852).
 The range of prices for each of the types of bags is as follows.

-Ultimately it is a personal decision on how much you want to spend on a travel bag and there are bags to suit everyone’s budget.
+Ultimately it is a personal decision on how much you want to spend on a travel case and there are cases to suit everyone’s budget.

 To help answer some of these questions we suggest a little more research online.
 These days there are lots of product reviews available through bike magazines and online bike shops.
 A quick google search will turn up articles such as “Six best bike bags and boxes for travel” and “Best Bike travel case (updated 2020) – Buyers guide” providing plenty of information.
 The brands listed in our table have all been in business for a number of years and online reviews highlight any quality issues with a particular brand or model.

-Online forums are another great tool and there are plenty of discussions about bike travel bags and the different brands to help you make your choice.
-You can even start your own topic to get information about a particular bag you are considering.
+Online forums are another great tool and there are plenty of discussions about bike travel cases and the different brands to help you make your choice.
+You can even start your own topic to get information about a particular case you are considering.
 This extends also to Youtube where you can find videos reviewing different bags or demonstrating how to pack them.